AdaptableTools/connectifi-fdc3-demo/README.md

 It is typically accompanied by an implementation of the `handleContext` property which is used to perform the necesary accompanying behaviour.

-In this demo we listen for the `ViewInstrument` Intent and we then:
+In this demo we listen for the 'fdc3.instrument' Context and we then:

-- jump to and highlight the row in yellow for 5 seconds which contains the instrument
+- filter the Grid using the Ticker received in the Context
-- send a System Status message displaying the Context received:
+- send a System Status message displaying the Context received

 ```
 // listen for the `ViewInstrument` Context
-listensFor: ['ViewInstrument'],
+listensFor: ['fdc3.instrument'],

 // handle the Context received
-handleContext: (eventInfo) => {
+handleContext: (handleFDC3Context: HandleFdc3Context) => {
-  if (eventInfo.context.type === 'fdc3.instrument') {
+  if (handleFDC3Context.context.type === 'fdc3.instrument') {
-    const adaptableApi: AdaptableApi = eventInfo.adaptableApi;
+    const adaptableApi: AdaptableApi = handleFDC3Context.adaptableApi;
-    const ticker = eventInfo.context.id?.ticker;
+    const ticker = handleFDC3Context.context.id?.ticker;

     // Filter the Grid using the received Ticker
     adaptableApi.filterApi.setColumnFilterForColumn('Ticker', {
       PredicateId: 'Is',
-      PredicateInputs: [eventInfo.context.id?.ticker],
+      PredicateInputs: [handleFDC3Context.context.id?.ticker],
     });

     // Display a `Success` System Status Message with details of the Context received
     adaptableApi.systemStatusApi.setSuccessSystemStatus(
       'Context Received: ' + ticker,
-      JSON.stringify(eventInfo.context),
+      JSON.stringify(handleFDC3Context.context),
     );
   }
 },